-This super creamy sweet potato mac and cheese uses pureed sweet potato, almond milk and two different kinds of cheese.
-It’s indulgent while being a little healthier for you and sneaking in some spinach!
+This super creamy sweet potato mac and cheese uses pureed sweet potato, milk and two different kinds of cheese.
+It’s indulgent while being a little healthier for you and sneaking in some extra veggies.

 Want to save this recipe?